New York City’s LinkNYC Now Provides Free WI-FI And Phone Calls

 LinkNYC Hub on the Upper East Side of Manhattan.
 Photo: Brian Kachejian

-Sorry Superman, but the days of old-fashioned phone booths are now completely gone.
-New York City has begun replacing all its old-fashioned pay phones with free WI-FI calling stations.
-Yes, that’s right! free phone calls and faster than a speeding bullet WI-FI.
+Sorry, Superman, but the days of old-fashioned phone booths are now completely gone.
+New York City has begun replacing all its old-fashioned pay phones with free Wi-Fi calling stations.
+Yes, that’s right, free phone calls and faster-than-a-speeding-bullet Wi-Fi.
 Sorry, it’s impossible to refrain from referencing Superman when writing about phone booths.
-In other words, to utilize modern-day technical terminology, the New York City Link booths will be offering what the city bills as the” Fastest WI-FI in New York City.”
-And they are not kidding, as the LinkNYC hubs offer what is termed as “Gigabyte Speed.”
-The city claims the gigabyte speed is 100 times faster than any other WI-FI connection available.
+In other words, in modern-day technical terms, the New York City Link booths will offer what the city bills as the “fastest Wi-Fi in New York City.”
+And they are not kidding, as the LinkNYC hubs offer what is termed gigabit speed.
+The city claims the gigabit speed is 100 times faster than any other available Wi-Fi connection.

-The more secure option is called ‘LinkNYC Private’ which supposedly provides a secure connection between the hub and your WI-FI connected device.
+The more secure option is called “LinkNYC Private,” which supposedly provides a secure connection between the hub and your Wi-Fi-connected device.
 Both options are free.
-The email address that you register with will receive an email with simple instructions for connecting to LinkNYC.
-However, at this time in July of 2017, only certain devices will work with the ‘LinkNYC Private’ connection.
-Those devices are listed as Apple devices that utilize Hotspot 2.0 technology.
-Which for the most part, means all iPhones and Ipads that have been released in the past 3 or 4 years.
-Sorry Samsung users, but for now you are stuck with the unsecured ‘LinkNYC Free Wi-Fi’.
-So if you have a non Apple device, just make sure that the websites you visit employee SSL certificates.
+The email address you register with will receive simple instructions for connecting to LinkNYC.
+However, at this time in July 2017, only certain devices will work with the “LinkNYC Private” connection.
+Those devices are listed as Apple devices that use Hotspot 2.0 technology, which, for the most part, means all iPhones and iPads released in the past three or four years.
+Sorry, Samsung users, but for now, you are stuck with the unsecured “LinkNYC Free Wi-Fi.”
+So if you have a non-Apple device, just make sure that the websites you visit employ SSL certificates.

 Free Wi-Fi is only half of what the LinkNYC hubs offer.
-You wont need a dime anymore to make a phone call.
-Okay sorry, we realize its not 1967 anymore.
-Lets try this again.
-You wont need any money to make a phone call with the LinkNYC hubs.
-One may use the keypad on the hub and make a free domestic phone call.
+You won’t need a dime anymore to make a phone call.
+Okay, sorry, we realize it’s not 1967 anymore.
+Let’s try this again.
+You won’t need any money to make a phone call with the LinkNYC hubs.
+One may use the hub’s keypad to make a free domestic phone call.
 Sorry, no free calls to Russia or Iceland.
-There is a headphone connection to use so that you can keep you call as private as possible while standing on a street corner surrounded by hundreds of people.
-The LinkNYC hubs also offer a screen where users can access all types of information and directions for destinations New York City
+There is a headphone connection so you can keep your call as private as possible while standing on a street corner surrounded by hundreds of people.
+The LinkNYC hubs also offer a screen where users can access a wide range of information and directions to destinations in New York City.

 The LinkNYC hubs also offer free USB charging stations.
-The USB connections are only connected to a power source so there is no concern of data transfer between the devices via USB.
-The WI-FI that is generated from the hubs only has a reach of about 150 feet.
+The USB connections are only connected to a power source, so there is no concern of data transfer between the devices via USB.
+The Wi-Fi generated by the hubs has a range of about 150 feet.
 Each hub is also equipped with cameras.
-Since there are close to one thousand of these LinkNYC hubs around New York City, the cameras pretty much assure that every street in the city and all that transpires on every New York City street are being videotaped
+Since there are close to one thousand of these LinkNYC hubs around New York City, the cameras pretty much assure that every street in the city and all that transpires on every New York City street is being videotaped.

 New York City claims that no taxpayer money is being used in funding the LinkNYC program.
-The entire program is being funded through the utilization of advertisements shown on the LinkNYC kiosks.
+The entire program is funded by advertisements displayed on the LinkNYC kiosks.

 The Battle Of Plattsburgh